akash-achanta-paltech/AI2GenAI/README.md

 *   **The Need for Transformers:**
     While RNNs were a breakthrough for sequential data, their limitations, particularly with long-term dependencies and parallel processing, paved the way for a revolutionary new architecture: the Transformer.
 The Transformer, as we'll explore next, overcomes these challenges by entirely replacing the recurrent mechanism with a powerful "self-attention" mechanism.

+##### Deep Learning Models Limitations

+Deep Learning, by leveraging neural networks, overcomes some traditional ML limitations by automatically learning features.
+However, it introduces its own set of challenges.

+*   **Data Hungriness:**
+    *   **Limitation:** DL models, especially those with many layers, require enormous amounts of labeled data to train effectively.
+Insufficient data leads to poor generalization and overfitting.
+    *   **Example:** Training a state-of-the-art image recognition model from scratch would require millions of labeled images.

+*   **Computational Intensity & Resource Requirements:**
+    *   **Limitation:** Training deep neural networks is computationally very expensive, requiring powerful hardware (GPUs, TPUs) and significant time.
+This can be a barrier to entry and high-cost for deployment.
+    *   **Example:** Training a large language model like GPT-3 can take weeks or months on specialized supercomputers.

+*   **"Black Box" Nature & Lack of Explainability (More Pronounced than some ML):**
+    *   **Limitation:** While DL models can achieve incredible performance, their internal workings are often opaque.
+Understanding precisely *why* a specific decision was made is exceptionally difficult, making debugging and building trust challenging.
+    *   **Example:** A DL model might accurately diagnose a disease from a medical image, but explaining the exact visual cues or reasoning behind that diagnosis to a doctor can be impossible.

+*   **Susceptibility to Adversarial Attacks:**
+    *   **Limitation:** DL models can be fooled by subtle, imperceptible changes to input data (adversarial examples) that cause them to make incorrect predictions with high confidence.
+    *   **Example:** Slightly altering a few pixels in an image of a stop sign can cause a self-driving car's DL model to misclassify it as a speed limit sign.

+*   **Catastrophic Forgetting:**
+    *   **Limitation:** When a DL model is trained on a new task, it can often forget or degrade its performance on previously learned tasks, especially if the new data is very different.
+    *   **Example:** A DL model trained to identify cats and dogs might, after being trained on birds, completely lose its ability to correctly identify cats.

 #### 2. Transformers: The Core of Modern AI
 *   **A Bit In-depth Architecture:**
     ![alt text](images/transformers.png)